-Tim Derr recently served as a Peace Corps volunteer in Armenia.
+Tim Derr is a student in the dual degree MGA/MBA program.
+Before coming to Notre Dame, he served as a Peace Corps volunteer in Armenia.
 Collaborating with nongovernmental organizations, local authorities, businesses, and youth, he helped increase the effectiveness of community initiatives for social enterprise development, environmental protection, anti-corruption, gender equality, and youth development.
 He also founded a youth center at a local nongovernmental organization and a national animal rights organization, PAWS Armenia, which provides animal welfare training and volunteer opportunities for youth.
 Previously, Tim worked for advertising agencies as a digital media specialist, media planner, and buyer.
 He holds a degree in media studies and business from Loras College.
 He is the recipient of the Paul D. Coverdell Fellowship.

 Current students and alumni from the master of global affairs program in the Keough School of Global Affairs represent more than 50 countries including: